jchernin4/jchernin4/README.md

-I started coding around 2018 with simple projects on a website called Scratch.
-This was a really simple drag-and-drop programming language that I used as an alternative to making powerpoints for school projects, as well as a few games.
-After that, I got interested in JavaScript, specifically Node.js.
+My start to programming began when I was in 5th grade in November of 2014, when I created an account on a website called Scratch.
+This website has a really simple drag-and-drop programming language that I used as an alternative to making powerpoints for school projects, as well as a few games.
+Around 2017 or 2018, I got interested in JavaScript, specifically Node.js.
 From there, I learned Java, which I used for a long time, and branched into a bunch of different topics.
 The transition to C# was very easy since I was already familiar with Java, and that also helped with learning C++.

 Tools I've used:
 - Languages (Most familiar to least)